yiisoft/yii2/docs/guide/structure-entry-scripts.md

 Entry scripts are the first chain in the application bootstrapping process.
 An application (either Web application or console application) has a single entry script.
-End users make requests to an application by accessing its entry script.
+End users make requests to entry scripts which instantiate application instances and forward the requests to them.

 Entry scripts for Web applications must be stored under Web accessible directories so that they can be accessed by end users.
-They are often named as `index.php`, but can also be any other names, provided Web servers can locate them.
-For example, the URL `http://hostname/index.php` will execute the entry script `index.php`.
+They are often named as `index.php`, but can also use any other names, provided Web servers can locate them.

-Entry scripts for console applications are usually stored under the [base path](structure-applications.md) of applications.
-They are often named as `yii` (with the `.php` suffix) and should be made executable so that users can run console applications with command `./yii <route> [arguments] [options]`.
+Entry scripts for console applications are usually stored under the [base path](structure-applications.md) of applications and are named as `yii` (with the `.php` suffix).
+They should be made executable so that users can run console applications through the command `./yii <route> [arguments] [options]`.

 Entry scripts mainly do the following work: